 Atopic dermatitis inflammation

-In conditions like AD, the immune response is abnormally over-activated, causing a chronic inflammatory state.
-In AD, the T-helper cell 2 (Th2), a subset of T-cells, are drawn to the skin in large numbers by cytokines (chemical messengers) like interleukin-25 (IL-25), interleukin-33 (IL-33), and thymic stromal lymphopoietin (TSLP).
-In people with AD, these cytokines are overexpressed, meaning there are too many of them.
-The abundance of these cytokines calls the Th2 cells to the skin, causing the characteristic presentation of inflammation of skin seen in AD.5
+In conditions like atopic dermatitis, the immune response is abnormally over-activated, causing a chronic inflammatory state.
+In atopic dermatitis, the T-helper cell 2 (Th2), a subset of T-cells, are drawn to the skin in large numbers by cytokines (chemical messengers) like interleukin-25 (IL-25), interleukin-33 (IL-33), and thymic stromal lymphopoietin (TSLP).
+These cytokines are overexpressed, meaning there are too many of them.
+The abundance of these cytokines calls the Th2 cells to the skin, causing the characteristic presentation of inflammation of skin seen in atopic dermatitis.5

 The immune system in AD also produces elevated levels of immunoglobulin E (IgE) when exposed to an environmental allergen.
 Immunoglobulin is a type of protein that is part of the immune system and that acts as an antibody to attach and destroy foreign substances.
 There are five different types of immunoglobulin, and the IgE protein is found in increased levels in people with allergy.
 IgE causes the body to release histamine when it comes into contact with an allergen.6,7